-For dynamic content, when a server needs some time to generate a response, the browser isn't able to make any requests since it's not aware of any sub-resources that the page might reference.
+For dynamic content, when a server needs some time to generate a response, the browser isn’t able to make any requests since it’s not aware of any sub-resources that the page might reference.
 For that case, we can warm up the connection and increase the TCP congestion window size, so that future requests can be completed faster.
 Also, all inlined assets are usually good candidates for server pushing.
-In fact, Inian Parameshwaran did a remarkable research comparing HTTP/2 Push vs. HTTP Preload, and it's a fantastic read with all the details you might need.
+In fact, Inian Parameshwaran did remarkable research comparing HTTP/2 Push vs. HTTP Preload, and it’s a fantastic read with all the details you might need.
 Server Push or Not Server Push?
-Colin Bendell's Should I Push? might point you in the right direction.
+Colin Bendell’s Should I Push? might point you in the right direction.

-Bottom line: As Sam Saccone said,
+Bottom line: As Sam Saccone noted,

 preloadis good for moving the start download time of an asset closer to the initial request, while Server Push is good for cutting out a full RTT (or more, depending on your server think time) — if you have a service worker to prevent unnecessary pushing, that is.